scality/Zenko/docs/docsource/operation/Services/Lifecycle_Management_Service.rst

 lifecycle of objects in a bucket conforming to AWS S3 lifecycle rules.
 Lifecycle management gives users the ability to specify a time threshold beyond which certain files are to be moved (lifecycle transition) or expunged (lifecycle expiration) to free up storage space or reduce storage costs.
-You can control lifecycle policies using the :ref:`Orbit user interface<object_lifecycle_mgmt>`, or with API calls.
+You can control lifecycle policies using the |product| UI or with API calls.

 Using this Backbeat extension, |product| follows the S3 API to provide three calls to manage lifecycle properties per bucket: